Montserrat Rack Railway: History

 A line on this route was originally opened in 1892.
 Competition arrived in 1930, in the form of the Aeri de Montserrat, an aerial cable car that also carries passengers to the monastery.
 A narrow road also reaches the monastery.
 After poor financial results and an accident in 1953, the rack railway line was closed on 12 May 1957.

 However over time the Aeri and road became unable to handle the increasing number of visitors to the monastery.
 After many years of planning, a program began to rebuild the rack railway in 2001, and the line re-opened in its modern form on 6 June 2003.
 In its first 12 months of operation, the Montserrat Rack Railway carried 462,964 passengers.

-The heaviest traffic was in August 2003 with 63,692 passengers, and the lightest in February 2004 with 22,996 passengers.
+The heaviest traffic was in May 2024 with near 80,000 passengers and the lightest in February 2004 with 22,996 passengers.

 Equipment

 The line's most significant engineering work is the Pont del Centenari bridge, which is 480 m long and 5 m wide, crossing the River Llobregat.
 Its nine sections are between 35 m and 55 m long and it was designed as a lattice of steel tubes to give it a light appearance and minimise its visual impact.
 It is supported by eight pillars with maximum height of 37 m.

 The line is operated by six low-floor electric motor coaches of type Stadler GTW, built by Stadler Rail in Switzerland.
-The cars are numbered AM1-AM5 (Originally built for Montserrat) and A10 (Originally built for Núria Rack Railway.
-Transferred to Montserrat in June 2020) and named after local peaks.
+The cars are numbered AM1-AM5 (originally built for Montserrat) and A10 (originally built for Núria Rack Railway; transferred to Montserrat in June 2020) and named after local peaks.
 These cars are equipped for adhesion and rack propulsion and can each carry up to 200 passengers.
 They are air-conditioned and have panorama windows offering a good view over the environment.
 Trains run at up to 30 km/h on the rack section and 45 km/h on the adhesion section.
 The line also has a 1930 built electric locomotive, E4, transferred from the Vall de Núria Rack Railway for use on works trains.